atanasster/storybook-addon-grommet/README.md

 # storybook-addon-grommet

-A storybook addon to add a theme selector in the toolbar
+A storybook addon to add a grommet theme selector in the toolbar

 ## Installation
 ```sh